 FIBCs, or flexible intermediate bulk containers, are classified as “intermediate” because of their size and ability to accommodate filled weights between 500 and 4000 pounds.
 Because of the weight of these bags and their other capabilities, such as carrying hazardous materials and preventing electrostatic shock, practicing safe handling of these bags is incredibly important.
-When you use safe practices, you ensure the quality of the bag endures, your product is stored and protected securely, and your employees and customers are protected.
+When you use safe practices and follow proper handing guidelines, you ensure the quality of the bag endures, your product is stored and protected securely, and your employees and customers are protected.

 Here are a few safety tips we think everyone who comes in contact with a bulk bag should know.